How to install Ticket-Based IT Experience application to ServiceNow

 ${mail_script:happysignals_vote}

-3. the contents of the notification and placement of the script are up to you, but we hope that you take a look at our best practices on email notifications.
+3. The contents of the notification and placement of the script are up to you, but we recommend reviewing our best practices for email notifications.

-4. once you are happy with the notification content, click on the "Update"-button (or "Save").
-After the notification has been saved, you can check that the feedback buttons are showing up in the notification by clicking on the "Preview Notification"-button.
+4. Once you are happy with the notification content, click on the "Update" button (or "Save").
+After the notification has been saved, you can verify that the feedback buttons are displayed in the notification by clicking the "Preview Notification" button.

 Make sure everything works as intended:

-2. make sure the incident contains data you want to send to HappySignals cloud service.
+2. Make sure the incident contains the data you want to send to the HappySignals cloud service.

-5. open the email and click on "Preview HTML Body".
-In the preview click on one of the feedback buttons and our feedback form should open to a new window or a tab.
+5. Open the email and click on "Preview HTML Body".
+In the preview, click on one of the feedback buttons, and our feedback form should open in a new window or a tab.
 Fill out the feedback form and click "Submit" at the bottom of the page.

 7. Set the integration job to "Active", if not already.
 Then click on on the "Execute Now", button to fetch all new feedback from the HappySignals cloud service to your ServiceNow instance.

-8. Now in the application navigator find the HappySignals feedback list under "HappySignals Ticket-Based IT Experience -> HappySignals Feedbacks".
-Open the list and check that your feedback appears on the list.
+8. Now, in the application navigator, find the HappySignals feedback list under "HappySignals Ticket-Based IT Experience -> HappySignals Feedbacks".
+Open the list and verify that your feedback is included.

-You have now tested that the feedback buttons on the email notifications are being generated correctly, the feedback is collected by HappySignals cloud service, and that the integration between the cloud service and your ServiceNow instance is working correctly.
-For additional test cases see our examples before production use.
+You have now verified that the feedback buttons on the email notifications are being generated correctly, that the feedback is collected by the HappySignals cloud service, and that the integration between the cloud service and your ServiceNow instance is functioning properly.
+For additional test cases, see our examples before production use.

-Remember, if you encounter any issues with the Ticket-Based IT Experience product during or after installation, please contact us on support@happysignals.com
+Remember, if you encounter any issues with the Ticket-Based IT Experience product during or after installation, please contact us at support@happysignals.com